Updated: Jan 6

-When the Clayton Valley campus is quiet, the critters come out.
-Squirrels, insects, and birds roam the school, seeking out food and anything else they are able to find.
-But that’s not all.
-For years, colonies of cats have called the CV grounds their home.
+When the Clayton Valley campus is quiet, the critters come out; for years, a band of stray cats has called the school grounds their home.

 School counselor Ashley Bonnett and school psychologist Dr. Katie Brown have become parents to some of the kittens born at the school over the past few years.

-“A kid found a kitten on the football field, by himself," Bonnett said.
-“And so he brought him to the office and someone was like, ‘There's a kitten in the office,’ and at the time, there was a nurse who knew that I wanted a kitten.
+Bonnett recalls that her kitten was found alone on the football field by a student.
+"And so he brought the kitten to the office and someone was like, ‘There's a kitten in the office,’ and at the time, there was a nurse who knew that I wanted a kitten.
 And so she grabbed the kitten from the front office and was like, ‘Ashley, I found a kitten.’”

 Bonnett named the kitten Puff Daddy and began raising him at roughly three to four weeks of age.
 Bonnet notes that he doesn't meow and posits that he retains a mild feral nature.